Email Design Inspiration: Unique Ideas for Your Next Campaign

 Brand inspiration: Magic Spoon

-Working with colors is both an art and a science.
+Working with colors in an email marketing campaign is both an art and a science.
 It’s also a lot of fun.
 That’s why there’s a cross-disciplinary field, known as color theory, devoted to the psychology, neuroscience, philosophy, ethics, and mechanics of creating visual effects.

 Color theorists have a deep understanding of how different shades, hues, and palettes convey meaning, and they’re often hired by corporations, branding consultancies, film studios, and academic institutions for their level of color theory expertise.

-The best way to learn color theory is to tinker with some foundational ideas and incorporate what you learn into your work.
+The best way to learn color theory for your email marketing campaign is to tinker with some foundational ideas and incorporate what you learn into your work.
 There are a number of free resources available online, for anyone interested in learning about the basics of color theory.

 - Color Theory For Designers, Part 1: The Meaning of Color can help you familiarize yourself with foundational concepts.